gpetry37/CivicStats/README.md

-# CSC 315 Project..
+# CSC 315 Project
-Group 4 - CivicStats..
+Group 4 - CivicStats
 Gordon Petry, Jason Kantner, Michael Williams, Casey Lishko

 ## To run this program in the CSC 315 VM you first need to make the following one-time configuration changes: